-Because they use a reduced volume of water and may apply less pressure than a traditional toilet, low-flow toilets do not always flush waste as well.
-A second or third flush might be necessary, requiring more water, and rendering the toilet less efficient.
+Though they use less water, low-flow toilets do not always flush waste as well.
+You may require a second or third flush requiring more water, thus making it in reality less efficient.

-Homes built in the last two decades can usually accommodate low-flow fixtures without significant alteration to the existing plumbing system.
+Homes built in the last twenty years can usually adapt to low-flow toilets without too many changes to the existing plumbing system.

 Learn More > How to Handle Bad Toilet Etiquette